matejtvar/SDS_assignement/README.md

 ### Questions
 - How vegetation quality/density/heterogeneity preditcs bird diversity across United States?
-- How spatial predictors alone explains the patterns of speceis richness in North American birds?
+- How spatial predictors alone explains the patterns of species richness in North American birds?

 ### Tasks to cover